vsok/jquery.iepngfix/README.md

 This code amalgamates various solutions to this problem that I found elsewhere on the Internet with a few additions, cleaned up and packaged as a friendly jQuery plugin.

+## Usage

+TODO: add usage and an example of how to use this in production, as well a description of the various options

 ## Demo

 In the future I plan on adding a standalone demo for this technique.
 If anyone would like to contribute this feel free to fork and send a pull request, and I will credit you in this README file!